krfkeith/tart/trunk/doc/source/intro/classes.rst

 In most cases the :cdata:`self` parameter works exactly like other, explicitly declared parameters.
 The exception to this rule is in :keyword:`struct` methods.
-Normally when the type of a parameter is a :keyword:`struct`, the value that is passed is a copy of the struct, however in the case of :cdata:`self`, what gets passed is a pointer to the struct.
+Normally when the type of a function parameter is a :keyword:`struct` type, the value that is passed is a *copy* of the struct, however in the case of :cdata:`self`, what gets passed is a *pointer* to the struct.
 If this were not true, it would be impossible to write methods that modify struct members, since the method could only modify the temporary copy.
 Note, however, that if you assign the :cdata:`self` parameter to another variable, the variable will